zhuoxingzhang/zhuoxingzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently pursuing a PhD in Computer Science at the University of Auckland since 2023.
+&emsp;&emsp;I am currently pursuing a PhD in Computer Science at the University of Auckland since 2023.
 Previously, I was a visiting student at Southwest University during 2019 - 2022.
 Prior to that, I completed an MSc in Software Engineering at Southwest University in 2019 and a BSc in Software Engineering at South-Central Minzu University in 2016.
-My current research specialises in relational database theory with a focus on data normalization techniques and anomaly detection from system logs.
+My current research specialises in relational database theory with a focus on data normalization techniques and anomaly detection from system logs.<br>
-Specifically, my work mainly consists of the following areas:
+&emsp;&emsp;Specifically, my work mainly consists of the following areas:
 - *Schema Design Optimization*:
   Developing novel normalization algorithms to minimize data redundancy and improve update efficiency while preserving functional dependencies.
 - *Update Cost Reduction*: